The influence of magnetic fields in Cloud-Cloud Collisions: Discussion

 \subsubsection{'Turbulent' clouds}

 Real clouds have internal structure, manifest as both systematic and random variations in magnetic field, radiation field, density, temperature, chemical composition, and bulk velocity.
-Including these variations will disrupt the regularity and coherence of the shock-compressed layer.
+Including these variations would disrupt the regularity and coherence of the shock-compressed layer.

-For setups with low/no initial magnetic field and/or high collision velocity, there should still be widely distributed cores, as in the \SPW\ morphology, but there will be a dispersion in the times at which these cores start forming stars, and therefore also a dispersion in the times at which they finish forming stars.
+For setups with low (or no) initial magnetic field, and/or high collision velocity, there should still be widely distributed cores, as in the \SPW\ morphology, but there will be a dispersion in the times at which these cores start forming stars, and therefore also a dispersion in the times at which they finish forming stars.

-For setups with high initial magnetic field and/or low collision velocity, as in the \HF\ morphology, there will be a dispersion in the times at which filaments form, and hence some variance in their coherence as they merge and are dragged into radial orientations.
-This is likely to reduce the number of dominant large-scale radial filaments, producing more realistic \HF\ morphologies.
+For setups with high initial magnetic field and/or low collision velocity, there should still be an \HF\ morphology, but there will be a dispersion in the times at which filaments form.
+As filaments are dragged into radial orientations, smaller filaments and those that attempt to form later, will be assimilated by larger filaments and those that have formed earlier.
+The effect will be to reduce the number of dominant large-scale filaments, thereby producing more realistic \HF\ morphologies.